Saiga antelope: Former range

-The saiga was not present in Europe during the Eemian.
-During the last glacial period, it ranged from the British Isles through Central Asia and the Bering Strait into Alaska and Canada's Yukon and Northwest Territories.
+The saiga was not present in Europe during the Last Interglacial (130–115,000 years ago).
+During the last glacial period (115,000–11,700 years ago), it ranged from the British Isles through Central Asia and the Bering Strait into Alaska and Canada's Yukon and Northwest Territories.
 By the classical age, they were apparently considered a characteristic animal of Scythia, judging from the historian Strabo's description of an animal called the kolos that was "between the deer and ram in size" and was wrongly believed to drink through its nose.

 Considerable evidence shows the importance of the antelope to Andronovo culture settlements.
 Illustrations of saiga antelopes can be found among the cave paintings that were dated back to seventh to fifth century BC.
 Moreover, saiga bones were found among the remains of other wild animals near the human settlements.

-The fragmented information shows an abundance of saigas on the territory of modern Kazakhstan in the 14th-16th centuries.
+The fragmented information shows an abundance of saigas on the territory of modern Kazakhstan in the 14th–16th centuries.
 The migratory routes ranged throughout the country's area, especially the region between the Volga and Ural Rivers was heavily populated.
 The population's size remained high until the second half of the 19th century, when excessive horn export began.
 The high price and demand for horns drove radical hunting.
 The number of animals decreased in all regions and the migratory routes shifted southward.
 Populations in Ukraine were driven to extirpation in the 18th century.

 After a rapid decline, they were nearly completely exterminated in the 1920s, but they were able to recover.
 By 1950, two million of them were found in the steppes of the USSR.
 Their population fell drastically following the collapse of the USSR due to uncontrolled hunting and demand for horns in Chinese medicine.
 At one point, some conservation groups, such as the World Wildlife Fund, encouraged the hunting of this species, as its horn was presented as an alternative to that of a rhinoceros.

 Mongolian saiga

 The Mongolian saiga (S. t. mongolica) is found in a small area in western Mongolia around the Sharga and Mankhan Nature Reserves.
+The saiga population in Mongolia, although still critically endangered, increased by 24% between October 2024 to October 2025, from an estimated 23,215 individuals to 28,857.